Skip to content

 255

-def partial_match(reference, target, fuzzy=False):
+def partial_match(source, target, fuzzy=False):

 """Partial matching of a reference dictionary against a target, potentially using regexp.